johnmcfarlane/boost.simd/doc/custom/sections/tutorials/tutorial_mandelbrot.md

 We have also used the function bs::any returns a boolean value if any of its parameter element is non zero, We have also used the bs::sqr function which squares its argument and the bs::fma function (fused multiply add) which can accelerate and increase accuracy "a*b+c" computations on some architectures.

+@section complex-impl Using complex implementation

+In fact the julia set computations arise in the complex plane and the preceding implementation use real parts and imaginary parts in separate computations.

+With
+@code
+using cpack_t= bs::complex<pack_t>` type, one can directly write:
+@endcode

+@snippet mandelbrot.cpp mandelbrot-complex-simd

 @section julia-performance Performance